Type: Package

 table

-vector or NULL: the values to be matched against.
+A vector of values to test against.

 Value